ITF rankings

 The ITF rankings are the current rankings of national teams by the International Tennis Federation in both men's and women's tennis.
-The ITF produces two sets of rankings—the ITF Davis Cup Nations Ranking for male national teams, and the ITF Fed Cup Nations Ranking for female national teams.
-Both sets of rankings measure the success of all nations participating in both competitions.
+The ITF also produces the ITF Davis Cup Nations Ranking for male national teams and the ITF Fed Cup Nations Ranking for female national teams.
+Both measure the success of all nations participating in both competitions.

 The ITF Davis Cup Nations Ranking was launched at the end of 2001 and the ITF Fed Cup Nations Ranking was introduced a year later.
 Both rankings are updated following every World Group round and are used for seeding the highest ranked teams in the draws for each group in the competitions' structures.

 Ranking method

 The ITF Davis Cup and Fed Cup rankings are based in a rolling four year cumulative system.
 However, the points total for each nation is calculated following a weighted sum formula, in which recent results are weighted more heavily.
 After each World Group round, the ranking period adjusts, and points earned in the last year period have a weighting factor of 100% in the points total.
 At the same time, the weighting factor for the points earned until the same round in the previous three years is reduced to 75% (for points earned one to two years ago), 50% (for points earned two to three years ago) and 25% (for points earned three to four years ago).

 Ranking points are awarded only to the winning nation of a competition tie at every round.
 Victories in World Group rounds are worth more points than those in Zone Groups, and ties at the later rounds of the competition are progressively worth more points.
 Bonus points are also awarded for a nation that defeats a higher-ranked nation, but only if the latter nation is ranked in the top 64 for the Davis Cup, or in the top 75 for the Fed Cup.
 Unique to the Davis Cup, there is an additional bonus for a nation that wins a tie in the opponent's home ground: a 25% bonus is added to the total of round points and ranking bonus points (if any).
 At the Fed Cup only, nations that win by walkover are awarded round points but no bonus points, and no points are awarded for consolation events.